-The CITY annually contracts with a consultant to monitor sewer flows during wet periods and prepares a report qualifying I/I. Preliminary results of the 2009 flow monitoring plan and analysis of flows by the CITY's consultant and 2010-2023 results are provided in Appendix C.
+The CITY annually contracts with a consultant to monitor sewer flows during wet periods and prepares a report quantifying I/I. Analysis of flows by the CITY's consultant and 2020-2024 sewer flow results are provided in Appendix C.

-Precise quantification of I/I is impossible with today's technology.
+Precise quantification of I/I is impossible with today's technology; therefore, the CITY uses the following program.
 Area and velocity flow meters are used annually by the CITY to derive estimates of I/I by basin and sub-basin.
-These meters replace older style "level only" meters and are considered to be more accurate.
-Still, the environment in which they are placed has flooding, toxic gases, high levels of solids and other impairments which readily affect the meters performance.
+These meters replace older style "level only" meters and are considered more accurate.
+Still, the environment in which these meters are placed has flooding, toxic gases, high levels of solids, and other impairments which readily affect the meters'

+performance.
 Data that is collected must be collated and suspect data discarded.
-The remaining reliable data is then professionally analyzed and reasonable professional estimates of I/I can then be made.
-This is the program used by the CITY.
+The remaining reliable data is professionally analyzed and used to make reasonable estimates of I/I.

-The most current estimates of I/I by the CITY's consultant indicate that total average daily sewer flows are 7.88 MGD.
-The attached email correspondence from the City and R.A.
-Smith indicates how they arrived at this figure.
-Using basin monitors, this flow can be divided into flow east and west of the sub continental divide.
+The most current estimates of I/I by the CITY's consultant indicate that total average daily sewer flows are 8.72 MGD.
+The attached email correspondence from the CITY and raSmith indicates how they arrived at this figure.
+Using basin monitors, this flow can be divided into flow east and west of the subcontinental divide.
 This was determined by using all of the flow from basins 5 and 6 (Meter 5A) and 50 percent of the flow from basin 7 (Meter 7B).
-Based upon 2015 metered water use and estimates of sewerage flow the following average daily flows and I/I estimates can be derived.
+Based upon metered water use and estimates of sewerage flow, the following average daily flows and I/I estimates can be derived.

-These are the most current and accurate estimates I/I available for the CITY.
-These volumes change regularly and there will be differing estimates each year depending on a number of factors including groundwater levels and precipitation amounts and severity of precipitation events.
+These are the most current and accurate estimates of I/I available for the CITY.
+Volumes change regularly with differing estimates annually depending on several factors: including, groundwater levels, precipitation amounts and severity of precipitation events.